evoingram/endorsement/notes/OOAD.md

 ## inheritance

-**inheritance**:  mechanism permitting new classes to be created out off existing classes by extending and refining capabilities
+**inheritance**:  mechanism permitting new classes to be created out of existing classes by extending and refining capabilities

 - existing classes = base/parent/super
 - new classes = derived/child/sub